showkubii/homescripts-1/README.md

 ### mergerfs configuration
 This is located over here if you want to request help or compile from source [mergerfs@github](https://github.com/trapexit/mergerfs)

-I found unionfs to not do what I wanted and I can't stand the hidden files so for my, it's much easier to configure and use mergerfs.
+I found unionfs to not do what I wanted and I can't stand the hidden files so for my use, it's much easier to configure and use mergerfs.

 The following options make it always write to the first disk in the mount as with post 2.25 there are some changes with the settings so I had to add a few things that were default before.